rampatra/jbot/README.md

 For __Slash Commands__ and __Incoming Webhooks__, you can send messages as
 [RichMessage](/src/main/java/me/ramswaroop/botkit/slackbot/core/models/RichMessage.java).
-Just keep in mind to encode it before sending by just calling the `encode()` method.
+Just keep in mind to encode it before sending by just calling the `encodedMessage()` method.
 Below is an example:
 ```java
 @RequestMapping(value = "/slash-command",
             method = RequestMethod.POST,